YukiAtsusaka/cWise/README.md

 #> 6 1 1 0.15    0.15
 ```

-Here, `Y` is a binary response in the crosswise question (TRUE-TRUE or FALSE-FALSE), and `A` is a binary response in the anchor question.
+Here, `Y` is a binary response in the crosswise question (`Y`=1 if TRUE-TRUE or FALSE-FALSE), and `A` is a binary response in the anchor question.
 `p` and `p.prime` are auxiliary probabilities in the crosswise and anchor questions, respectively.
-While researchers can simply remember the values of `p` and `p.prime` (without including them in data), we include them for an illustrative purpose.
+While researchers can directly input the values of `p` and `p.prime` in the function below (without including them in data), we include them for an illustrative purpose.
-Note that `P` and `p.prime` must be (by construction) identical for all respondents.
+Note that `p` and `p.prime` must be (by construction) identical for all respondents.

 ## `bc.est`: Estimate the Prevalence of Sensitive Attributes